-Tighten the muscles in front of your thigh by pushing the back of your knee down into the bed.
+Tighten the muscles on the front of your thigh by pushing the back of your knee down into the bed.
 Hold for 5 seconds and relax.
+Repeat with opposite leg.

 Bend your hip and knee by sliding your heel up toward your buttocks while keeping your heel on the bed.
 Slide your heel back down to the starting position.
 Keep your kneecap pointed up toward the ceiling during the exercise.
-You may want to use a cookie sheet under your heel to help it slide easier.
+You may want to use a plastic bag under your heel to help it slide easier.
+Repeat with opposite leg.

-Slide your involved leg out to the side, keeping your kneecap pointed up toward the ceiling.
-Slide your leg back to the starting position.
-You may want to use a cookie sheet under your heel to help it slide easier.
+Slide your leg out to the side, keeping your kneecap pointed up toward the ceiling.
+Slide your leg back to return to the starting position.
+You may want to use a plastic bag under your heel to help it slide easier.
+Repeat with opposite leg.

-Lie on your back with a 3-pound coffee can or rolled blanket under your involved knee.
-Straighten your involved knee.
+Lie on your back with a 3-pound coffee can or rolled blanket under your knee.
+Straighten your knee.
 Hold for 5 seconds.
 Slowly lower your leg down and relax.
-The back of your knee should stay in contact with the can/blanket throughout the exercise.
+The back of your knee should stay in contact with the can/blanket during the exercise.
+Repeat with opposite leg.

 Lie flat on your back.
 Come up on both elbows.
 Straighten arms out behind you and come to a sitting position.
 Lower yourself down onto your elbows again, then down to lying flat.

-Sit on a sturdy chair with arms.
+Sit on a sturdy chair with arms or in a wheelchair.
 Grasp the arms of the chair.
 Push down on the chair arms, straightening your elbows so that you raise your buttocks off the seat of the chair.
 Hold for 5 seconds.
 Lower yourself slowly back into the chair.
 If your arms are weak at first, use your legs to help raise your buttocks off the chair.

-Tighten muscles on the outside part of your thigh by pushing the involved leg outward against an immovable object.
+Tighten muscles on the outside part of your thigh by pushing your leg outward against an immovable object.
 Hold for 5 seconds.
+Repeat with opposite leg.